fareedst/bkpfile/docs/context/specification.md

 - If `BKPFILE_CONFIG` is not set, uses the default search path

 ### 3. Create Backup
-- Creates a copy of the specified file
+- Creates a copy of the specified file with robust error handling and resource cleanup
 - Usage: `bkpfile [FILE_PATH] [NOTE]`
 - Before creating a backup:
   - Compares the file with its most recent backup using byte comparison